mjhong0708/amp/docs/analysis.rst

 Other plots
 ----------------------------------

-There are several other plotting tools within this module, including `plot_parity` for making parity plots, `plot_error` for making error plots, and `plot_sensitivity` for examining the sensitivity of the model output to the model parameters.
+There are several other plotting tools within the :mod:`amp.analysis` module, including :func:`plot_parity` for making parity plots, :func:`plot_error` for making error plots, and :func:`plot_sensitivity` for examining the sensitivity of the model output to the model parameters.
 These modules should produce plots like below; in the order parity, error, and sensitivity from left to right.
 See the module autodocumentation for details.